nikklein/subscriber/README.md

-## Subscriber Application
+## Subscribers Application

-This application helps registered users to subscribe on different services and manage their existing subscriptions.
+This application helps registered users to subscribe to different services and manage their existing subscriptions.